What to do when you receive a notice for the 2022 CPE Audit:

 - Screenshots of completed CPE courses are NOT acceptable.
 You must send verified CPE certificates from the sponsor.

 1. GROUP STUDY: Minimum of 8 hours based on 40-hour rule or 24 hours based on 120-hour rule is required.

 2. CONTENT: For licensees engaged in the practice of public accountancy, a minimum of 16 hours based on 40-hour rule or 48 hours based on 120-hour rule shall be completed in the following: Accounting/Attest, Accounting Ethics, or Taxation.
 For those not engaged in the practice of public accountancy, the minimum is 8 hours under the 40-hour rule or 24 hours based on the 120-hour rule.

 3. ENGAGED IN ATTEST/COMPILATIONS: If the licensee is engaged in attest or compilation functions, a minimum of 8 hours based on the 40-hour rule or 24 hours based on the 120-hour rule must be completed in Accounting/Attest.

 4. ETHICS: All license holders must have at least 4 hours of Accounting Ethics in any 36 month reporting cycle.
-Beginning January 1, 2015, one of those hours must be the Arkansas State Board of Accountancy Laws and Rules course.
+One of those hours must be the Arkansas State Board of Accountancy Laws and Rules course.